bohdan-s/SunGather/README.md

 See config-exmaple.py it contains default options and comments.

-If you want to use the new Energy section in Home Assistant, add the following sensors to convert from Power to Energy:
+If you want to use the new Energy section in Home Assistant, add the following sensors to convert from Power to Energy.
+You may need to wait 5 mins for data to be generated.
 ```
 sensor:
   - platform: integration